VanishMax/vue-wheel-picker/README.md

 Picker is a Vue component that selects a value from the list by dragging the cylinder allowing users to experience the rolling effect.

-User can change Picker's value in several ways:
+User can **change Picker's value** in several ways:
 * Drag the wheel (supports acceleration)
 * Use mobile touch moves
 * Click on the arrows to roll one element up or down
 * Use mouse wheel or touchpad
 * Use up or down arrows on the keyboard when the Picker is focused

+Since v0.3.0, you can feed **huge amount of data** to the Picker!
+Virtualized scroll will take care of the performance.

 ![](./public/screen.png)